Rosemary Pork Chops with Pan Gravy

 Directions

-In a large bowl whisk together the olive oil, wine, salt, pepper, and chopped Rosemary.
+In a large bowl whisk together the olive oil, wine, salt, pepper, and chopped rosemary.
 Add the pork chops one at a time making sure to coat each one in the marinade.
-Let the meat sit at room temp for 30 min before cooking.
+Cover the dish with plastic wrap and allow the chops to sit at room temperature for 30 min before cooking.

 Remove the chops from the pan and reduce the heat to medium-low.